wielebenwir/cb-legacy/readme.txt

 == Changelog ==

-= 0.9.4.18 =
+= 0.9.4.19 =

-Fix: Sending the email recovery link from the user list screen failed.
+* Fix: Sending the email recovery link from the user list and user-edit screen failed.
 Thanks Gundel (flotte Berlin) for the bug report.

-= 0.9.4.17 =

-* Fix: Sending the email recovery link from the user-edit screen failed.
-Thanks Gundel (flotte Berlin) for the bug report.
+* WordPress 5.7.1 compatibility

 = 0.9.4.16 =